wahid30/used-product-shop-client/README.md

 4. Use authentication system
 5. Use social login form of google
 6. Use private route
-7. Create a footer
+7.  if a user is logged in , and if this is user is admin then he/she can see the all users , add a products and my products routes
+8.  if normally a user is logged in, he/she can see only the my orders routes
+9.  for admin, i used admin middleware from the server
+10. i used jwt token
+11. i react-query

 # Description:

-In this site, a user can easily buy and sell their used product.
+In this site, a user can easily buy and sell their used products.